aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

       USER '<AWS_ACCESS_KEY_ID>'
       IDENTIFIED BY '<AWS_SECRET_ACCESS_KEY>';

-The JDBC parameter <i>AwsRegion</i> specifies the region in which the Athena service has been created in aws.
-The further parameter <i>S3OutputLocation</i> specifies the location in which bucket the Athena results should be stored.
+The JDBC parameter _AwsRegion_ specifies the region in which the Athena service has been created in aws.
+The further parameter _S3OutputLocation_ specifies the location in which bucket the Athena results should be stored.
 To make this work without issues, the appropriate permissions and roles for the aws ACCESS_KEY must be set as well.

-Exasol's Virtual Schema already uses the <i>IMPORT</i> statement in the background to retrieve the data from the source database.
+Exasol's Virtual Schema already uses the _IMPORT_ statement in the background to retrieve the data from the source database.
 However, this method is less comfortable and does not map the different data types to the Exasol data types.
 But with this method it is easy to check if the JDBC connection is working correctly.

     SELECT *
     FROM (